-- Applying for a job;

-- Opening a bank account;
+- Applying for a job; - Opening a bank account;

-- Filing your taxes;

-- Applying for a Student Loan;

-- State government paperwork like child support, Medicaid, and Unemployment Compensation; and

-- Federal government paperwork like savings bonds and workers' compensation.
+- Filing your taxes; - Applying for a Student Loan; - State government paperwork like child support, Medicaid, and Unemployment Compensation; and - Federal government paperwork like savings bonds and workers' compensation.

 You do not have to give out your social security to private businesses to access their services.
-This includes doctors as well as utilities like the power company and your Internet provider.
+This includes doctors as well as utilities like the power company and your internet provider.

 Sometimes, a business will ask for your Social Security number as a personal identifier for their records.
 In this case, you can offer your driver's license number, passport number, student ID number, etc. instead.

-There are some scammers who will pose as bill collectors or utility companies and ask you for your Social Security number.
-You should never give out your number to anyone who seems suspicious.
+Scammers might say they are calling to collect a bill or are calling from your utility company and they'll ask you for your Social Security number.
+You should never give out your SSN to anyone who seems suspicious, and never give your SSN to someone who calls you on the phone, sends you a text, or contacts you by email.

 If you're not sure, ask the person the following questions: